ratnesh134/Video-Summarization-ChatBot/README.md

 [Demo 1](https://drive.google.com/file/d/1VBB9Z4m-vMptZkoe627TYOOYOyhhrVXs/view?usp=sharing)

+## Architecture Diagram
+The system follows a two-stage, decoupled architecture.

+Video Processing Stage: A user uploads a video via the Streamlit UI.
+The video is sent to the Gemini 1.5 Flash API, which acts as the Video Agent.
+This agent analyzes the video based on a detailed prompt and generates a comprehensive, time-stamped summary.
+This summary is then stored in the Streamlit st.session_state.

+Conversational Stage: Once the summary is generated, the user can ask questions.
+The Groq Conversational Agent is activated, taking the video summary and the chat history as its context.
+It uses the Llama 3.1 70B model via the low-latency Groq Cloud API to generate fast, accurate responses.

+## Tech Stack Justification
+Streamlit: Chosen for its ability to rapidly build beautiful and interactive web applications in pure Python.
+It provides a user-friendly frontend for the prototype, enabling seamless interaction without the need for complex web development.

+Gemini 1.5 Flash: A multimodal model with a large context window, making it ideal for processing video files and generating detailed, time-stamped event logs and summaries.
+Its ability to understand visual information is crucial for the video analysis part of the project.

+Groq Cloud (with Llama 3.3 70B-versatile): Selected for its exceptional inference speed and low latency.
+This ensures that the conversational part of the application feels instantaneous, providing a highly responsive and satisfying chat experience.
+Using Groq avoids the need to download and run a large model locally, which simplifies deployment and significantly enhances performance.

 ## ✨ Features
 In-Depth Video Analysis: Utilizes Google's Gemini 1.5 Flash to analyze videos up to 2 minutes long.
 It generates a comprehensive, time-stamped report on key events, object tracking, and potential violations.